-[UPDATED 05 Aug 2019] It is now possible to run Ubuntu 18.04.2 (ARM 64-bit) directly on the Raspberry Pi 3 (not yet on 4).
+[UPDATED 03 Nov 2019] Looking to run MongoDB 4.2.x on a Raspberry Pi 4?
+Check out this post.
+It is also possible to run Ubuntu 18.04.2 (ARM 64-bit) directly on the Raspberry Pi 3.
 You can read more about this and get SD Card images from the Ubuntu wiki.
 I am using the server version of “Ubuntu Classic” as opposed to the new “Snappy Ubuntu Core.”
 MongoDB has an official release of MongoDB

 4.0.6 4.0.11 for “Ubuntu 16.04 Linux 64-bit ARM 64.”
 I will show how to install this version of MongoDB under Ubuntu 18.04 on the Raspberry Pi 3B+.
 These instructions should work for any version of R-Pi 3 but I have only tested on my Raspberry Pi 3B+.